-Wanting his dad to be proud, his son volunteers for service in the Pacific as soon as World War II breaks out.
-After four years he returns from the war mentally damaged.
-Grandfather suggests they start a business together but the son refuses and decides to go it alone.
+Wanting his dad to be proud, Donald volunteers for service in the Pacific as soon as World War II breaks out.
+After four years he returns from the war with severe PTSD.
+Grandfather suggests they start a business together but Donald refuses and decides to go it alone.

 It’s 1951.
 Across from the house, a new auto plant is being built.
 The family handyman, Eddie Powell gets a job there.
 He introduces Lil to a fellow auto worker Stanley and his wife Irene.
 She instantly decides to sell them the house on unbelievably generous terms.
 Stanley and Irene can’t believe their luck.
 Liam and Lil move to the suburbs.

 Fast forward to 1968.
-It is the apex of America.
+It many ways it is the economic apex of Detroit.
 Though there have been riots the past two years, this year things are looking up.
 The Tigers have won the World Series.
 Apollo 8 is orbiting the moon.
 Everyone is still optimistic about the future.

 In 1971 Stanley is diagnosed with terminal cancer.
 He is angry and terrified about what will become of his family.
 The factory is closing and the neighborhood around him is in decline.
 After Stanley’s death, Irene moves out, but unlike Lil before her, she has no interest in who comes next.